Insurer FWD Group to buy majority stake in Malaysia's Gibraltar BSN

 The stake is being sold by The Prudential Insurance Company of America, a unit of U.S.-based Prudential Financial Inc PRU.N, FWD said, adding that Malaysia's Bank Simpanan Nasional would continue to hold the remaining 30% stake in Gibraltar BSN.

 The deal is expected to close in the second quarter, FWD added.
-Gibraltar BSN and Prudential Financial did not respond immediately to requests for comment.
+Gibraltar BSN spokesman said it would not be issuing any statements as this was a shareholder transaction.

 The Malaysia business expansion comes after FWD in September updated its Hong Kong initial public offering (IPO) prospectus, keeping in play its plans for a listing in the city, although the documents did not identify a timeline or potential deal size.